Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: Experiments

+Table \ref{tab:res_aug_k400}, \ref{tab:res_aug_hmdb51} and \ref{tab:res_aug_ucf101} compare the IID and OOD performance of different video data augmentation and debiasing methods on Kinetics-400, HMDB51 and UCF101.
+Given limited computational resources, we ran experiments on Kinetics-400 using a single seed.
+However, on the smaller HMDB51 and UCF101, we repeated experiments with three seeds.
+In Sec.
+S1 of the Supplementary Material, we provide more detailed results (\eg, tests on videos with conflicting foreground cues and ARAS~\cite{duan2022mitigating}).

-\textbf{Performance of different models.} Comparing performance on IID and OOD tests, we observe that all the examined action recognition models perform much worse on \datasetnameA{} tests than IID tests.
-Given that human workers can recognize these actions, the results indicate that these models inevitably capture static background features; when the backgrounds are replaced, performance drop ensues.
+\textbf{OOD data cause performance degradation.} Comparing the performance of TSM and Swin-T on IID and OOD tests, we observe that they perform much worse (more than 20\%) on \datasetnameA{} than IID videos.
+Given that human workers can recognize the action in more than 85\% of \datasetnameA{} videos, the results indicate that the models are not robust to the domain shifts, probably due to the reliance of static background features; when the backgrounds are replaced, performance deterioration ensues.

-Comparing performance of different action recognition models, we observe that Swin-T obtains better accuracy on both IID test data and \datasetnameA{} than TSM and SlowFast, while does not increase accuracy too much on \datasetnameB{}.
-The results suggest that the transformer architecture learns more robust action features, though we refer readers to \citeA{pinto2022impartial} and \citeA{zhou2022understanding} for further discussion.
-Still, the performance of Swin-T can be much improved by proper data augmentation methods, as shown in Table \ref{tab:res_aug_ucf101} and \ref{tab:res_aug_hmdb51}.

-\textbf{Effects of pretraining.} Comparing ImageNet and Kinetics-400 as pretraining datasets, we observe that Kinetics-pretrained models improve the performance on both IID test and \datasetnameA{} without too much performance sacrifice on \datasetnameB{}.
-The results demonstrate that pretraining on large-scale video datasets is by itself an effective method to debias action representations.
-We hypothesize that the size of Kinetics-400 is so large that it contains reasonably balanced static cues.
-However, collecting, annotating, and training on large-scale datasets are still costly, while data augmentation methods could mitigate static bias even for Kinetics-pretrained models; the minimum improvement for Swin-T is 10.88\% on UCF101-\datasetnameA-Sinusoid and 6.21\% on HMDB51-\datasetnameA{}-Place365.

-\textbf{Performance of video data augmentation methods.} Comparing the performance of different augmentation methods in Table \ref{tab:res_aug_ucf101} and \ref{tab:res_aug_hmdb51}, we observe that all these data augmentation methods obtain similar accuracy on IID test data --- the difference between the best and the worst accuracies is less than 1\%.
-However, they show significantly different performance on \datasetnameA{} and \datasetnameB{} datasets. \textbf{This demonstrates that performance on IID test data alone is not a good indicator of robust and generalizable action representations.}
+\textbf{IID tests do not fully reveal representation quality.} Comparing the performance of different augmentation and debiasing methods, we observe that all methods obtain similar accuracies on IID tests, which fall within a 2\% band.
+However, they show vastly different performance on \datasetnameA{} and \datasetnameB{} --- the maximum difference is larger than 15\%.
+Therefore, we argue that IID tests alone may not be good indicators of the robustness of action representations.